Outlander poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Kainan awakens in his crashed spaceship, disoriented and alone.
 Flashback reveals his ordinary life as a soldier with a wife and child before the mission went wrong..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when The Moorwen attacks a nearby village, slaughtering everyone.
 The Vikings discover the massacre and blame a rival tribe, unaware of the true alien threat among them..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.